neurobagel/documentation/docs/getting_help.md

 or want to _discuss the Neurobagel project in general_ with the development team or other users, please either:

-- search for or start a new thread on Neurostars with the `neurobagel` tag: [https://neurostars.org/tag/neurobagel](https://neurostars.org/tag/neurobagel) or
+- send us a message in the [Neurobagel Discord server](https://discord.gg/BEXXgt3hXk) (recommended - quickest way to get help)
-- send us a message in the [Neurobagel Discord server](https://discord.gg/BEXXgt3hXk)
+- search for or start a new thread on Neurostars with the `neurobagel` tag: [https://neurostars.org/tag/neurobagel](https://neurostars.org/tag/neurobagel)

 ## Problem with deploying a Neurobagel node